 Should you use accounting software?

-It depends on your business complexity and the volume of your transactions.
+Whether to implement self-employment accounting software in your businness, will depend on your business complexity and the volume of your transactions.
 Excel can work perfectly fine if you don’t have that many transactions.
 It can be easy to manage.
 However, once you start expanding, Excel poses certain risks and is more prone to errors.
 Our bookkeepers from Oxford recommend implementing accounting software in this situation.

 Accounting software can automate many things for you.
 This is super helpful because a growing business is more demanding in all of its areas, so you want to make sure you minimise your admin time.
 We wrote a separate article about 4 tasks you should automate in Xero accounting software.